KakaInnocent/printf/README.md

 This is basically a printf clone.
+Implemented using C

 #copyright.
 Copyright (c) 2022 Ruth Kamau & Innocent Mambo